-5 years (age \leq 10 years $^{1), (2), (3)}$ 10 years⟨ age ≤ 15 years 15 years< age Overall Survey of representative ballast tanks Overall Survey and Close-up Survey of suspect areas identified at previous surveys 603.
+5 years(age ≤ 10 years ^{1), 2), 3)} 10 years∢ age ≤ 15 years 15 years< age 1.
+Overall Survey of representative ballast tanks 2.
+Overall Survey and Close-up Survey of suspect areas identified at previous surveys 603.
 1 (3) to be applied.
 603. 1 (4) to be applied.

 - 1) The selection is to include fore and aft peak tanks and a number of other tanks, taking into account the total number and type of ballast tanks.
-If such Overall Survey reveals no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - 2) Where POOR coating condition, corrosion or other defects are found in ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tank of the same type. - 3) In ballast tanks other than double bottom ballast tanks, where a hard protective coating is found in POOR condition, and it is not renewed, or where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
+If such Overall Survey reveals no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - 2) Where a hard coating is found to be in less than GOOD condition, corrosion or other defects are found in ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to "other ballast tanks of the same type".
+(2024) - "Other ballast tanks of same type" are to be applied as followings; - a) aft peak & fore peak shall be considered as same type. - b) In case other ballast tanks are not of identical construction, the additional tank(s) is(are) to be examined because the progression of corrosion is not only related to the construction type, and the corrosion prevention system and the history of usage of the tanks are to be considered. - c) In case of water ballast hold, all water ballast holds are surveyed. - 3) In ballast tanks other than double bottom ballast tanks, where a hard protective coating is found to be in less than GOOD condition, and it is not renewed, or where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
+(2024)